dina-ahmed-cy/instaclone-microservices/README.md

   - Fault tolerance and resilience

 - **Database Integration**
+  - **Separate databases for each service** for optimal performance and data isolation
   - MongoDB for posts and notifications
   - PostgreSQL for user data
   - Redis for caching and session management